Top 25 Most Endangered Primates & Why They’re Endangered

 16. Golden-headed Langur

-Golden-Headed Langur
+Golden-headed Langur

 Another popular name for the Golden-headed langur is Cat Ba langur.
 The Cat Ba Langur inhabits the karst hills’ forests.
 They are mostly folivorous, with shoots, fruit, flowers, and bark making up the remaining 60–80% of their diet.
 Although group size varies, it typically includes of one adult male, many females, and young.